flyteorg/flyte/docs/user_guide/development_lifecycle/failure_node.md

 (failure_node)=
-# Failure Node
+# Failure node

 ```{eval-rst}
  .. tags:: FailureNode, Intermediate
 ```

-The Failure Node feature enables you to designate a specific node to execute in the event of a failure within your workflow.
+The failure node feature enables you to designate a specific node to execute in the event of a failure within your workflow.

-For example, workflow involves creating a cluster at the beginning, followed by the execution of tasks, and concluding with the deletion of the cluster once all tasks are completed.
+For example, a workflow involves creating a cluster at the beginning, followed by the execution of tasks, and concludes with the deletion of the cluster once all tasks are completed.
 However, if any task within the workflow encounters an error, flyte will abort the entire workflow and won’t delete the cluster.
 This poses a challenge if you still need to clean up the cluster even in a task failure.

-A failure node can be incorporated into the workflow to address this issue.
-This ensures that critical actions, such as deleting the cluster, are executed even in the event of failures occurring throughout the workflow execution.
+To address this issue, you can add a failure node into your workflow.
+This ensures that critical actions, such as deleting the cluster, are executed even in the event of failures occurring throughout the workflow execution:

 ```python
 from flytekit import WorkflowFailurePolicy, task, workflow